saulmarit/blueprints/travel-policy.md

 If you thought packing was the hardest part while traveling, try managing the company travel! 🤯Which is why this document has come to life - to make things easier for You and also for the management.

-The Drops travel and expense policy explains the rules for booking travel and managing expenses.
-This travel policy covers the rules for all business related travel: executive, employee and contractor.

 The Drops travel policy helps us:

 - Keep track of travelers’ safety